QuartermindGames/ape/README.md

 In an ideal scenario, compilation requires just [MSYS2](https://www.msys2.org/) and [MinGW64](https://packages.msys2.org/groups/mingw-w64-x86_64-toolchain).

 Alternatively, if you insist on using MSVC, there's a `setup_project_msvc.bat` available.
-This requires CMake, Visual Studio and Clang (installed via Visual Studio).
+This requires CMake, Visual Studio and Clang (installed via Visual Studio), but I've successfully compiled and run the engine under this configuration.

 ## Q&A